awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dynamodb-table.md

 ### DynamoDB Table with Local and Global Secondary Indexes<a name="cfn-dynamodb-table-example1"></a>

 The following sample creates an DynamoDB table with `Album`, `Artist`, `Sales`, `NumberOfSongs` as attributes\.
 The primary key includes the `Album` attribute as the hash key and `Artist` attribute as the range key\.
-The table also includes two global and one secondary index\.
+The table also includes two global and one local secondary index\.
 For querying the number of sales for a given artist, the global secondary index uses the `Sales` attribute as the hash key and the `Artist` attribute as the range key\.

 For querying the sales based on the number of songs, the global secondary index uses the `NumberOfSongs` attribute as the hash key and the `Sales` attribute as the range key\.